JohnHubcr/ping-lock/README.md

-# Ping Lock :lock:
+<h1 align="center"> Ping Lock :lock: </h1>

-Ping Lock is an IoT solution designed with the intent of adding intelligence to an unlocked door by notifying the user of any movement in or out of the respective room via Slack or any other free realtime instant messaging service.
+<p align = "center"> Ping Lock is an IoT solution designed with the intent of adding intelligence to an unlocked door by notifying the user of any movement in or out of the respective room via Slack or any other free realtime instant messaging service. </p>

 ## Instructions for set up
 ### Technologies needed -